biagiomattialarosa/biagiomattialarosa.github.io/index.md

 <br>
 <br>

-I got my PhD in Computer Engineering at<a href="https://www.uniroma1.it/">Sapienza University of Rome</a> under the amazing supervision of <a href="http://robertocapobianco.com/">Prof. Roberto Capobianco</a>.
+I got my PhD in Computer Engineering at <a href="https://www.uniroma1.it/">Sapienza University of Rome</a>, where I studied intrinsic methods per explaining deep neural networks under the amazing supervision of <a href="http://robertocapobianco.com/">Prof. Roberto Capobianco</a>.
 I also got a M. Sc. degree in "Artificial Intelligence and Robotics" and a B. Sc. in "Computer Science" under the supervision of <a href="http://wwwusers.di.uniroma1.it/~navigli/"> Prof. Roberto Navigli</a>, both from Sapienza University.<br>